General Questions For Online 200 Hr Yoga Training

 Q: How can I practice alone?

-A: You don’t have to; you can practice with a local Yoga teacher, with the videos in your kit, with additional videos, with friends, or visit us for an inexpensive Yoga teacher training intensive.
+A: You don’t have to; you can practice with a local Yoga teacher, with friends, or visit us for an inexpensive yoga teacher training intensive.

 Health & Safety Concerns/Questions

-A: For those who already have completed the Santosha Yoga On-Line Teacher Training 200 Santosha Yoga On-Line Teacher Training 200 or an equivalent qualification, take a look at our PPNCT Yoga Teachers Santosha Yoga On-Line Teacher Training 200.
-This Santosha Yoga On-Line Teacher Training 200 is highly recommended for certified instructors with pregnant students.
+A: For those who already have completed the Santosha Yoga Online Teacher Training 200 or an equivalent qualification, take a look at our PPNCT Yoga Teacher Course.
+This course is for further knowledge to teach pre/post natal yoga as well as children and teen yoga.
+You can attend a PPNCT at anytime also.

-A: In order to see if this situation can be corrected without surgery, you may want to locate a Osteopath or Chiropractic Doctor Yoga teaching background, or a Yoga Therapist.
-This would be someone with a medical background, who specializes realigning the spine, and teaches Yoga.
+A: In order to see if this situation can be corrected without surgery, you may want to locate a Osteopath or Chiropractor Doctor with yoga teaching background, or a yoga Therapist.
+This would be someone with a medical background, who specializes realigning the spine, and has a knowledge of yoga.
+Get a pass from any of these specialists first before you attend classes. or drop us an email – contactus[at]yogasurfingretreats.com and we will be only too happy to point you in the right direction.

 Q: I have fibromyalgia and want to become a yoga teacher.
 Can you please advise me?

 A: Some of our yoga teacher training graduates have fibromyalgia and teach classes to their student’s daily.
-All of them feel that a restorative practice has improved the quality of their lives.
+All of those that have either done the Online or the contact course feel that yoga practice has improved the quality of their lives dramatically and that pain has been diminished.

-A: Any practice, which gives a person peace and calm, will benefit their human existence.
-You will need to ensure the student you are teaching has a clearance from their Doctor before you proceed and you understand their limitations and requirements very well.
+A: Any practice which gives a person peace and calmness will benefit their human existence.
+You will need to ensure the student you are teaching has a clearance from their doctor before you proceed.
+You should also be sure to understand their limitations and requirements very well.

 Q: Will I learn to care for my students so they can avoid injuries and work around injuries they may already have?

-A: Student safety is Priority #1.
+A: Student safety is priority #1.
 If you injure your students, they will not be back and you may be opening yourself up for a liability lawsuit.
-Teaching Yoga is not a “show or exhibit.”
-Teaching is about the care and concern of your students and passing on your knowledge to them.
+Teaching yoga is not a “show or exhibit.”
+Teaching is about the care and concern for your students and passing on your knowledge to them.
 Many “gifted” student practitioners, who are able to manipulate their bodies due to elongated joint capsules (“double jointed”), believe that everyone in the class is the same.
 Unfortunately, this type of thinking will push your students to the threshold of injury.

 Q: How will I learn more about teaching Yoga safely?

-Q: How much time will it take to be ready to teach Yoga to others?
+Q: How much time will it take to be ready to teach yoga to others after completing the Online YTT 200?

-This will give you a strong foundation in relation to the basics of Yoga.
-Within Yoga training, there will always be something new to learn.
-Every good Yoga instructor is a student at heart and will continue to be for life.
+A: Every yoga practitioner is different, but if the intern has been practicing during the 12 month study then the intern will be ready to teach upon graduation.
+The self practice will give you a strong foundation in relation to the basics of yoga.
+Within yoga training, there will always be something new to learn.
+Every good yoga instructor is a student at heart and will continue to be for life.
+It is suggested that each intern attends a contact Yoga Training though and for all online YTT there is a discount applied to the price of the YTT contact course.

-Q: When using a Yoga correspondence Santosha Yoga On-Line Teacher Training 200, how would I know, if what I was doing a posture correctly?
+Q: When completing a Santosha Yoga Online Teacher Training 200, how would I know, if what I was doing a posture correctly?

-A: About alignment: Always work with other Yoga teachers, even after becoming a certified Yoga teacher.
+A: About alignment: Always work with other yoga teachers, even after becoming a certified yoga teacher.
 It helps you learn new things, creates valuable contacts, and keeps you sharp.
-Find the best Yoga teachers in your area to learn from, work with, and possibly work for.
-If you are far away from a Yoga instructor, mirrors are the next best things, because they help you see your asana alignment, but sometimes Yoga without a knowledgeable assist is like cutting your own hair.
+Watch your practice in a mirror and remember adjust for YOUR body – practice YOUR yoga, not clone yoga!!
+Find the best yoga teachers in your area to learn from, work with, and possibly work for.
+If you are far away from a yoga instructor, mirrors are the next best things, because they help you see your asana alignment.
 With the aid of mirrors you could develop your knowledge of alignment.
 If you have a Yoga friend who has knowledge of posture alignment, you can both make progress together.

 Q: How would I get contact hours that the Yoga Alliance will recognize?